• Skip to content

 There were slight differences in the survey questions asked over time, but the same main topics and questions were asked so that trends over time could be examined.
 The topics included self-reported health status, emotional wellbeing, and lifestyle and behaviours such as smoking, diet, alcohol consumption, physical activity and obesity.
 Questions on social capital were also included which examines feelings of safety when walking in the community, civic engagement, neighbourliness, social networks and social support.

-The majority of the surveys used the same methodology with quota sampling used where a quota or target number of survey responders in each gender, age group and ward was used to help ensure that an even spread of survey responders across both genders, all age groups and across the wards in Hull resulted for the final sample.
+The majority of the surveys used the same methodology with quota sampling used where a quota or target number of survey responders in each gender, age group and geographical area (usually each electoral ward) was used to help ensure that an even spread of survey responders across both genders, all age groups and across the geographical areas in Hull resulted for the final sample.
 This means that it is more likely that the survey is representative of Hull’s overall population, and the prevalence estimates from the survey can more readily be applied to Hull’s overall population to give an accurate estimate for Hull, e.g. the percentage of current smokers.

 The most recent adult Health and Wellbeing Survey conducted in 2019 included trends over time for all questions that had been asked previously.
 So in most cases it may not be necessary to examine reports from previous surveys, unless the older survey included additional questions or involved specific groups of individuals.